-The Vocations Team is concerned with identifying and encouraging the gifts of all and developing new routes to lay and ordained ministry including pioneers and a wide range of vocations.
-They assess candidates for ordained ministry, support ordinands as they progress, as well as manage and develop the young vocations initiative.
+The Vocations Team is concerned with identifying and encouraging the gifts of all and developing new routes to lay and ordained ministry.
+They assess candidates for ordained ministry, Reader ministry, pioneer ministry and support Ordinands as they progress, as well as manage and develop the young vocations initiative.

 Vocation is about calling, and our baptism heralds a call to ministry for all Christians.
-The vocations team within the diocese helps those who want to explore the nature of God’s calling and what that might mean in terms of service and hence appropriate preparation and training for ministry.
+The vocations team within the diocese helps those who want to explore the nature of God’s calling and what that might mean in terms of service.
+This continues into appropriate preparation and training for ministry, lay and ordained.

-Because the formative period of an ordained person’s journey is critical, the Director of Vocations is also involved in Initial Ministerial Education (IME) which covers the minister’s curacy i.e. the four years of ordained ministry.
-That said, discerning vocations is not confined to just the beginning of a role within the church or the wider world; it is an on-going process that shapes and directs us throughout our lives while we are open to God’s leading.
+Because the formative period of an ordained person’s journey is critical, the Director of Vocations is also involved in Initial Ministerial Education (IME).
+IME covers the minister’s curacy i.e. the first four years of ordained ministry.
+That said, discerning vocations is not confined to just the beginning of a role within the church or the wider world.
+Vocation is an on-going process that shapes and directs us throughout our lives while we are open to God’s leading.

 You might like to also visit our “What am I supposed to do with my life?” page.